E-bike vs Electric scooter: Which is best for daily commuting?

-Here is were the E-bike takes a lead they are easier to move around and get on an elevator.
+Here is where the E-bike takes a lead they are easier to move around and get on an elevator.
 Many commuter E-bikes have a folding bike option available.
-This makes it much easier to store inside or in the truck of a car.
+This makes it much easier to store inside or in the trunk of a car.

 So which is better the E-bike or the E-scooter?
 The E-bike is more vulnerable to theft than the E-scooter because it is much lighter, but this allows you to bring it inside easily, and this can significantly reduce theft if you can park it indoors.
 I like the convenience of an E-bike that it can easily be moved indoors and upstairs.